Three Rivers Department of Rural Health Placement Grant

 - Applications will be assessed in accordance with the eligibility criteria and supporting documentation.

-- Applications with incorrect or no supporting documentation will be deemed ineligible.
+- Applications with incorrect or no supporting documentation (if required) will be deemed ineligible.

 - You may be assessed as eligible but not receive an offer due to quota restrictions.